jwcarter/small-rnd/readme.txt

 C2 and K2 to make the new random number.
 This generator has a period of ~2^63.

+The rand_95.c generator uses a MWC32 generator with lag two.
+The full 64-bit output is mixed by multiplying the upper and lower 32-bits with 32-bit numbers, rotating the second product by 32-bits and adding it to the first product to make the new random number.
+This generator has a period of ~2^95.

 The rand_126.c generator uses two MWC32 generators with no lag.
 The new 64 bits of state of one generator has its upper and lower 32 bits swapped and then added to the new 64 bits of state of the other generator to make